 Emails are a mighty tool when it comes to communication and marketing, but they are not free of dangers.
 Spam - real spam or perceived spam - is serious business.

 The safest way is to send informative mailings only to recipients that requested them.
-If a customer subscribes to your newsletter at first, but rescinds his subscription later, you should be careful: Sending out one more email to him might result in cease-and-desist order, fines and even costly lawsuits.
+If a customer subscribes to your newsletter at first, but rescinds his subscription later, you should be careful: sending out one more email to him might result in a cease-and-desist order, fines and even costly lawsuits.